June, 01 2017

 If something happens 1,200 in 5,000,000 times then it has a 0.02% chance of happening.
 While these odds may be better than winning the lottery or being struck by lightning, they’re still quite small and equally as impressive.

-Come to the College Football Hall of Fame and Chick-fil-A Fan Experience, and you’ll be able to see that 0.02% in action.
+Come to the Chick-fil-A College Football Hall of Fame, and you’ll be able to see that 0.02% in action.
 That’s how rare it is for a college football player to make it onto our third floor.
-In total there have been 5.19 million college football players, but only 1,201 can say they are a member of the Hall of Fame as an inductee.
+In total there have been 5.19 million college football players, but only 1,229 players and coaches can say they are a member of the Hall of Fame as an inductee.
 These men haven’t done the impossible, but they truly are in elite category.

 For a player to be eligible for the Hall of Fame they must have been named a First-Team All American, be retired from professional football and be 10 years out of college football.
 Coaches inside the Hall had to have coached 10 seasons, have a .600 winning percentage or better and be retired as well (or 75 years old if actively coaching).
 To go along with these talents on the field, our inductees proved themselves to be good people in their communities.